Betsy DeVos And The High-Stakes Standoff Over Student Loan Forgiveness

 The Education Department tried to use student income data to make a new argument: That borrowers who claim to have been defrauded, but end up earning a wage similar to students at non-Corinthian programs, don't deserve full loan forgiveness.

 Alicia Davis, who lives in Orlando, says she has landed good jobs in her desired field — crime and intelligence analysis — but she insists that should have no bearing on whether she was defrauded or deserves to have her debts discharged.
-She's now part of a class-action lawsuit, filed earlier this year, to push the department to move forward on these outstanding borrower defense claims.
+She's now part of a class-action lawsuit filed earlier this year to push the department to move forward on these outstanding borrower defense claims.

 "Our clients aren't asking the government for a handout or a bailout.
 They're asking the government to follow the existing law," says Toby Merrill, director of the Project on Predatory Student Lending at Harvard Law School.
-The group filed the lawsuit that includes Alicia Davis.
+The group filed the lawsuit that includes Davis.

-In May 2018, Magistrate Judge Sallie Kim, of the U.S. District Court in San Francisco, stopped the department's use of income data, saying it violated students' privacy.
+In May 2018, Magistrate Judge Sallie Kim of the U.S. District Court in San Francisco stopped the department's use of income data, saying it violated students' privacy.
 She also ordered DeVos to stop collecting on the debts of certain Corinthian students.
 But in October, Kim fined DeVos $100,000 for contempt of court after it was revealed the department had not stopped collections for some 16,000 borrowers.
 The department apologized, calling the collections a mistake and said it was quickly moving to issue refunds.

 "Although these actions were not done with ill intent, students and parents were affected and we take full responsibility for that," said Mark Brown, the head of the department's student loan office, Federal Student Aid.

-'They won't take 'Yes' for an answer"
+"They won't take 'Yes' for an answer"

-With this fight over borrower defense still working its way through the courts, it's unclear when the department will process those 200,000-plus outstanding claims, and how it will determine debt relief.
-Which is why Rep. Bobby Scott had threatened to subpoena department documents — and potentially testimony from DeVos herself — to shed light on the department's thinking.
+With this fight over borrower defense still working its way through the courts, it's unclear when the department will process those 200,000-plus outstanding claims and how it will determine debt relief.
+That's why Rep. Bobby Scott had threatened to subpoena department documents — and potentially testimony from DeVos herself — to shed light on the department's thinking.

 According to one committee aide, "the Department informed the Committee that it will provide the requested documents only after the Chairman had already signed the subpoena and the Department was made aware a subpoena was imminent."

-Scott argues it is unfair for defrauded borrowers to have to wait so long, in many cases several years, for loan forgiveness.
+Scott argues that it is unfair for defrauded borrowers to have to wait so long, in many cases several years, for loan forgiveness.

 "When you have an overhang of 20, 30, 40 thousand dollars in debt, there are things you can't do — like buy a house," Scott says.
 "And if they're entitled to discharge, those claims ought to be processed."